MicheleColella/MicheleColella/README.md

 Since I got my first Mac, it has become more than a faithful companion; it has revolutionised and simplified my daily organisation - impossible to think of parting with it!

 ### 🤝 Collaboration
-I'm open to contributing to Unity projects and exploring innovative 3D graphic applications.
+I am eager to contribute my skills to projects and actively seek opportunities to explore innovative applications, with the goal of pushing the boundaries of technology and creativity in my work.

 ### 💻 Languages
 <p align="left">